About Psychoeducational Evaluation Services in Atlanta, Georgia

 Targeted Recommendations — Concrete strategies for classroom accommodations, tutoring, therapy, and home support.

-School Documentation — A report that meets the evidence standards for 504 plans, IEPs, or other legal accommodations.
+School Documentation — A report that meets the evidence standards for 504 plans, IEPs, high-stakes testing such as the SAT, or other legal accommodations.

 Peace of Mind — Understanding the "why" reduces frustration and helps you advocate effectively for your child.